torrepaul315/movie-crud/README.md

 ## INDEX PAGE

 - Your index page should list all your movies.
 The titles of the movies should link to that movies show page.
 There should be a button that links to each movie's edit page and a button to delete each movie.
+-needs to
+1- js file- on load with an on doc ready qjuery function, this function needs to talk to app.js which will make a get request to the movie-database then, once the request comes back successful, and the info passed back to index.js, there will need to be an append to the table element inserting the info of the data pull(might also need to wipe the table each time? check on that)
 ![Index](/mockups/index.png)

 ## NEW PAGE